 Describe compliance and proportionality measures, in particular: what is your lawful basis for processing?
 Does the processing actually achieve your purpose?
 Is there another way to achieve the same outcome?
 How will you prevent function creep?
 How will you ensure data quality and data minimisation?
 If you use AI, how will you avoid bias and explain its use?
 What information will you give individuals?
 How will you help to support their rights?
 What measures do you take to ensure processors comply?
 How do you safeguard any international transfers?

 Describe how you comply with the age-appropriate design code: what specific measures have you taken to meet each of the standards in the code?

-1. Best interests of the child:
+- 1. Best interests of the child:

-2. Age-appropriate application:
+- 2. Data protection Impact Assessments:

+- 3. Ageappropriate application:

-3. Transparency:
+- 4. Transparency:

+- 5. Detrimental use of data:

-4. Policies and community standards:
+- 6. Policies and community standards:

-5. Default settings:
+- 7. Default settings:

-6. Data minimisation:
+- 8. Data Minimisation:

-7. Data sharing:
+- 9. Data sharing:

-8. Geolocation:
+- 10. Geolocation:

-9. Parental controls:
+- 11. Parental controls:

+- 12. Profiling: